Web2project

-web2project is a web-based, multi-user, multi-language project management application.
+web2project is or was a web-based, multi-user, multi-language project management application.
+All information in this article is from 2018 or earlier; as viewed 11 December 2025, the project website is inoperable.
 It is an open-source software and free for any uses and is maintained by an open community of volunteer programmers. web2project, as collaborative software, allows for real-time interaction between task assignees and updates for participants.

 History

 web2project started as a fork of dotProject in late 2007.

 Since the entire original team membership consisted of former dotProject contributors, the design and development decisions were quite similar to dotProject itself.
 As time went on, the systems diverged though web2project has maintained a "converter" which allows dotProject users to perform a one-way conversion to web2project.
 At present, the web2project community suffers from fewer add-on modules and a smaller community in general.

 As of July 2010, web2project is available via RPM install for Mandriva Linux.

 Features

 Basic data elements and management functions include: